 What features to keep in mind when choosing a blackout tent?

-- Capacity: Give a quick count of how many if you are going on camping.
-If you are thinking about camping alone or with a single person, then you can get a small blackout tent.
+- Capacity: Give a quick count of how many you are going camping.
+If you are thinking about camping alone or with a single person, you can get a small blackout tent.
 It will be easier in terms of transporting and setting.

-- Ventilation: Ventilation is an important feature that doesn’t matter whatever your tent type is.
-Obviously, you will be looking for a way of adjustable opening that will allow airflow.
-The mesh panels remain hidden often back after the rainfly that is used for light-blocking in the darkroom tent.
+- Ventilation: Ventilation is an important feature that doesn’t matter your tent type.
+You will be looking for an adjustable opening that will allow airflow.
+The mesh panels remain often hidden back after the rainfly used for light-blocking in the darkroom tent.

 - Storage pockets: Storage pockets are very effective if you really like staying organized.
-So, it will be better if you opt for a tent that has multiple storage pockets.
+So, please opt for a tent that has multiple storage pockets.

-- Waterproof: Make sure that all openings of your tent such as vents and windows have an awning, or the rest of the material has the ability to prevent water from getting inside.
+- Waterproof: Make sure that all openings of your tent, such as vents and windows, have an awning, or the rest of the material can prevent water from getting inside.

-- Brands: Before you going to make a purchase, you need to ensure that the tent is really blocked light rated.
+- Brands: Before you purchase, you need to ensure that the tent is blocked light rated.

 The extra protection offered by the Crua Duo further enhances the Crua Culla Cocoon’s legendary blackout levels, noise reduction, and temperature regulation features.

-So you get 2 tents in 1.
-And it means you are pretty much ready for anything camping, hiking whatever the weather.
+So you get two tents in 1.
+And it means you are pretty much ready for anything camping, hiking, whatever the weather.

 Give yourself comfort with spacious rooms and good height.
 Leave your bags in the entrance without fearing the damp thanks to the porch.
 An end to the stress of leaving thanks to the Easy folding system.